uncwcybertraining/uncwcybertraining.github.io/organizers.md

 <div class='orgWrapper'>
 <img src="assets/images/Dogan.jpg" alt="Gulustan Dogan" width="150" />
 <div class='bioWrapper'>
-[Dr. Gulustan Dogan](https://uncw.edu/profiles/d/dogang) is an assistant professor at University of North Carolina Wilmington in Computer Science department.
+[Dr. Gulustan Dogan](https://uncw.edu/profiles/d/dogang) is an associate professor at University of North Carolina Wilmington in Computer Science department.
 She worked at Yildiz Technical University as an Associate Professor.
 She worked at NetApp and Intel as a software engineer in Silicon Valley.
 She is one of the founding members of Turkish Women in Computing (TWIC), a Systers community affiliated with Anita Borg Institute.
 She also serves as Wilmington Ambassador of Women In Data Science Stanford.
 </div>
 </div>